 “Let today be the day you control your emotions.
 Don’t let them get the best of you.
 Whatever you are feeling right now should not be overwhelming.
 Don’t allow others to dampen your spirit.
 You are entitled to enjoy peace.” — Amaka Imani Nkosazana

 To deal with our feelings, we must be aware of them before they are too intense to control.
 There are three specific tactics we can use to maintain emotional equilibrium.
 Will you always be successful?
 No. The more you practice taking back control, the more often you will succeed.
 You’ll need to learn three basic skill sets.

 We can learn to take control of emotions through breath, ocular focus, and body awareness.

-Activities which promote integration makes us more aware of our thought life and emotions.
-When body, mind, and spirit are balanced, we control our thoughts and feelings.
+Activities that promote integration makes us more aware of our thought life and emotions.
+We control our thoughts and feelings when body, mind, and spirit are balanced.

 When you practice these three tactics, you will minimize the effects of harmful negative emotions.
 Here’s how to do it.

 When you become aware of your thought life, you will be more in touch with your feelings.
 When you are more in touch with your feelings, you live from the heart.
 This perspective makes you aware of the beginning of the chain reaction.
 When you contact the source of your emotions, they are easier to control.
 It’s easy to do with a bit of practice, you’ll be a mindfulness expert.

 We have a complete training module on this skill, including seated and walking Mindfulness.
 Try it, and you’ll see how good it feels to be aware of what’s going on in your mind.